PMcoder84/ai-pm-learning-tracker/README.md

 Step 1 — Learn the Trade-Offs

-Read the descriptions in the CSV and study the examples.
+Read the descriptions in the AI_PM_Tradeoffs_Tracker (Excel) and study the examples.

 Step 2 — Apply Them to Real Products